 Christa Sommerer (AT)

 Christa Sommerer is an internationally renowned media artist working in the field of interactive computer installation.
-She is currently Professor for Interface Cultures at the University of Art and Design in Linz, Austria and at the IAMAS International Academy of Media Arts and Sciences in Gifu, Japan.
+She currently is Professor for Interface Cultures at the University of Art and Design in Linz Austria and at the IAMAS International Academy of Media Arts and Sciences in Gifu, Japan.